learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

   1) current_age_for_birth_year method returns the age of a person based on the year of birth
 ```

-That line just joins the Strings passed to `describe` and `it` to create a description of what broke..
+That line just joins the strings passed to `describe` and `it` to create a description of what broke.

 ```
      Failure/Error: age_of_person = current_age_for_birth_year(1984)